-ICF Insulated Concrete Form problems - The Good * The Bad * AND the Ugly!
+Pros and Cons of ICF Forms The Good * The Bad * AND the Ugly!

-This article is neither a criticism or an endorsement of insulated concrete forms (ICF) but the results of many years of experience dealing with foundation flaws and cracking problems with this type of construction usually long after the builder is no longer taking any responsibility for their work.
+This article is stating just the facts not to criticize or endorse ICF Insulated Concrete Forms.
+The results of many years of experience dealing with foundation flaws and cracking problems with this type of construction.
+Usually, long after, the builder is no longer taking any responsibility for their work.

 Insulated concrete forms (ICF) have become popular today for many home builders because concrete professionals or contractors are not needed.
 Typically, the carpenter, or home builder, or homeowner on-site can assemble the forms without any outside help.